robbarry/robbarry-website/content/categories/top/_index.md

-In the ensuing years, I got drafted onto the Herald's investigative team, where I worked on three major projects: _Borrower's Betrayed_, about the subprime mortgage crisis; _Key's to the Kingdom_, about Alan Stanford's Ponzi scheme; and _Neglected to Death_, about Florida's failure to protect its elderly and disabled.
+In the ensuing years, I got drafted onto the Herald's investigative team, where I worked on three major projects: _Borrower's Betrayed_, about the subprime mortgage crisis; _Key's to the Kingdom_, about Allen Stanford's Ponzi scheme;
+and _Neglected to Death_, about Florida's failure to protect its elderly and disabled.

 I joined The Wall Street Journal in 2011, where I've worked on a range of